 The AA Route Planner and RAC Route Planner are an excellent way to plan your route to Keswick.

 The official festival car park is at Keswick Rugby Club which is a 5 minute walk to the Festival site.
 You can book tickets in advance here.
 If there is space available there will be tickets sold on the day but advance booking is the only way to guarantee a space.
 Tickets are sold per day your parking ticket must be displayed on your dashboard at all times.

-Lakeside car park is adjacent to the Festival Site and the Theatre.
-In 2019 this has not been taken over by the festival and parking is by pay and display and available on a first come first served basis.
+Lakeside car park is adjacent to the Festival Site and the Theatre, parking is by pay and display and available on a first come first served basis.
 There are a number of other pay and display car parks in and around Keswick.

 Please note that there is parking available at the campsite and this is included in the ticket price.
 We would recommend that you leave your car at the campsite for the weekend if at all possible.